Eldridge Eatman: Early life and career

 Eldrige Eatman was born on March 12, 1880 in Zealand Station (now Zealand), a small village located northwest of Fredericton in New Brunswick, Canada, to parents John L. and Jane Eatman.
 At a young age, Eatman's family relocated to Saint John, where he grew up and lived most of his life.

 During his childhood, Eatman participated in picnic races around Saint John, where his speed garnered him local fame.
 However, due to his family being poor, he was prevented from competing in many races due to not being able to afford running shoes.
 He referred to himself as a "barefooted scudder" during this time.
 Additionally, Canadian amateur sports often excluded Black athletes, leading Eatman to engage in unsanctioned foot races at the park.

 Sports promoter Hazen Campbell noticed Eatman's abilities and took him under his wing in 1902, providing him with a professional trainer.
 With Campbell's guidance, Eatman received coaching and opportunities to compete in sanctioned races.
 He became one of the pioneers challenging the colour barriers in track and field events, as he competed during a time when Black athletes faced obstacles in participating in amateur events, with only a few becoming professionals.

-Eatman primarily competed for prize money and once expressed his preference for it, stating, "Medals are all right, but you can't buy running shows with them or eat them."
+Eatman primarily competed for prize money and once expressed his preference for it, stating, "Medals are all right, but you can't buy running shoes with them or eat them."
 During his sprinting career, Eatman also faced racism, as winning races earned him praise while losing subjected him to racial slurs.